project: ...and to/from the decades of hell.

 'on the action of black&white'

-on the action of black&white is a reflective performative practice that spills from the stage into reality.
-Inspired by political images, audience expectation, and personal moments of soliloquy, Mercer guides an ensemble through familiar environments/modes as he comments on, surrenders to, and constructs a world based on dual opinion, influence, artistic demand, proposition, and instinct.
+on the action of black&white became a reflective performative practice that spilled from the stage into reality.
+Inspired by political images, audience expectation, and personal moments of soliloquy, The ensemble tumbles through familiar environments/modes as they comment on, surrender to, and construct a pre-mature world based on dual opinion, influence, artistic demand, proposition, and instinct.